-The CofE Primary School processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller and a data processor.
+St Mary's CofE Primary School processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller and a data processor.

-The CofE Primary School is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+St Mary's CofE Primary School is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.